About

 “On behalf of the Friends of the Highline, I would like to congratulate the Friends of the QueensWay and the Trust for Public Land for today’s announcement of the very thoughtful plans for the QueensWay.
 The conversion of abandoned rail corridors into parks can unlock a number of extraordinary benefits to the communities in which they exist.
 Completing a truly detailed plan driven by community interests such as the one announced today for the QueensWay is a major milestone on the path to success.” — Co-Founder of the Friends of the Highline Joshua David

-Photographs by Richard Darke
+Photographs by Rick Darke